Date: 19 Feb 1990

 Kevin Childerley's wife was left blind in one eye from the attack.
 Her right eye was so badly damaged that it had to be removed.

-They had lived in a terraced house in Sherwood Street.
+They had lived in a terraced house in Sherwood Street, Mansfield Woodhouse.

-It was heard that Kevin Childerley's wife had received poisonous pen letters three years later, but it was thought that they had no bearing on Kevin Childerley's murder. however, his wife said that she did recieve 'funny phone calls' on the weekend before the murder.
+It was heard that Kevin Childerley's wife had received poisonous pen letters about Kevin Childerley three years earlier, but that they had later stopped and it was thought that they had no bearing on Kevin Childerley's murder.
+However, his wife said that she did recieve 'funny phone calls' on the weekend before the murder.
 She said that the caller hung up when she answered the phone.